 The tip fee for commercial organics is $24 per ton, which is less than the cost of landfilling the material.
 Check with your solid waste hauler for hauling costs.

 The materials must be 100 percent organic; no contamination is allowed or the load is treated and charged as trash.
 Materials must arrive unbagged, in paper bags or in pre-approved biodegradable, compostable bags that meet ASTMD6400 certification.
-The Biodegradable Products Institute has a list of ASTM D6400 certified bags at http://www.bpiworld.org/BPI-Public/Approved.html.
+Visit the following website for the Biodegradable Products Institute's list of ASTM D6400 certified bags: www.bpiworld.org/BPI-Public/Approved.html.

 Yard waste is banned from Iowa landfills and must be cleanly sorted.
 No chemically treated or painted lumber, railroad ties, mixed construction waste or other debris or contamination is allowed in the wood waste or yard waste piles.